Following the flower petals that yield to the sky, when I meet you I can tell you now that I longed for you.

 I miss you.

-A/N: Sorry, but I don't hold with the 'Tenten didn't cry therefore Nejiten is not real and they are a crack pairing' rubbish.
+A/N: Eh, I don't hold with the whole 'Tenten didn't cry therefore Nejiten isn't real and they're a crack pairing' rubbish.
 Not everyone cries when they're sad.
-RIP Neji ;w;
+Rest in peace, Neji ;v;